Fed Up With Uncivil Discourse Online, Lawmakers Block Their Constituents

 After being blocked, Rawson did more research and learned that Weiler is actually very active on clean air issues in Utah.

-Weiler admitted he doesn't take Twitter that seriously and that it's "more of a game for me" although he values learning from different viewpoints.
+Weiler admitted he doesn't take Twitter that seriously and that it's "more of a game for me," although he values learning from different viewpoints.
 "I have never tried to cocoon myself like some people do, to only have an echo chamber where I only hear what other Republicans are saying."

 Before they ended the call, Weiler told Rawson he had unblocked her and he hopes they stay in touch.